 The Stand is one of Stephen King’s most impressive and beloved works.
 It’s an epic story set in a post-apocalyptic world recently ravaged by a deadly outbreak, and follows a group of survivors who divide into factions and travel the United States in search of meaning.
 First published in 1978, the 800-page book deals with themes of good and evil, religion, government conspiracy, and more, and was previously adapted into a successful TV miniseries in 1994.

 Fans have been clamoring for a new adaptation for some time now, and the project has been in various stages of production for years.
 But things are finally kicking into gear, and a new version of The Stand is on the way.
 Here’s everything we know about the upcoming miniseries.

 The series will air on CBS All Access.

-Josh Boone will direct every episode.
+Josh Boone will direct the premiere and finale.

 The cast is super stacked.

 Folks have been fan-casting The Stand forever ( ourselves included), but at long last the official cast announcement is here.
 According to Deadline, James Marsden, Amber Heard, Odessa Young, and Henry Zaga joined the project.
 Marsden will play Stu Redman, the closest thing The Stand has to a traditional hero, a factory-worker turned fateful survivor.
 Heard will play Nadine Cross, a woman drawn to Randall Flagg, the story’s villain.
 Young will play Frannie Goldsmith, a young pregnant woman whose unborn child holds a promise for the future.
 And Zaga will play Nick Andros, a deaf and mute man who often puts himself in danger to save others.